 Much like Retool, Appsmith is best suited for tech-savvy teams that need to develop customized internal business applications, such as project management tools, CRM boards, accounting apps, and more.

-It’s important to note that you’ll need to bring a database to build an app on Appsmith, but luckily, Appsmith integrates with all the big kid database builders, such as PostgreSQL, MySQL, Oracle, and quite a few more.
+It's important to note that you'll need to bring a database to build an app on Appsmith, but luckily, Appsmith integrates with all the major database builders, such as PostgreSQL, MySQL, Oracle, and quite a few more.
+This database requirement adds complexity compared to Adalo, which includes a built-in database with unrestricted storage on paid plans.

 Pricing